 Editing Shapes in Boxshot

 When you select a shape and add it to the scene, Boxshot shows its properties in the right panel.
-You see three icons at the top right corner:
+You see four icons at the top right corner:

 Shape Properties Panel